 Women in View is proud to announce the participants for Five in Focus: Indigenous, the fourth iteration of their professional development program that promotes and elevates women-identifying writers and directors in Canada.

 The Five in Focus: Indigenous selected participants are Lindsay McIntyre, Marylou Mintram, JJ Neepin, Eva Thomas, and Roxann Whitebean.

-Launched at the 2016 Whistler Film Festival and headed up by a stellar jury, Five in Focus was created with the goal of identifying and promoting five talented female directors every year for three years.
+Launched at the 2016 Whistler Film Festival and headed up by a stellar jury, Five in Focus was created with the goal of identifying and promoting five talented female directors.

 “It’s an invitation we’re sending out to our colleagues in the industry,” said Louise Clark, President and Executive Producer, Lark Productions and 2017 selection committee member, “We simply want to say, ‘these are terrific talents.
 We wanted to bring this talent to the industry’s attention.”

 “Five in Focus was one of the most professionally gratifying experiences for me.
 It was instrumental in helping me sign with an agent as well as getting me in front of producers which resulted in my first TV directing gigs.” said director Gloria Ui Young Kim, one of the 2017 Five in Focus directors.
 “This invaluable spotlight helped me to advance my career in the most meaningful way.”

 For year two, Women in View has partnered with Women in Film and Television- Atlantic and Telefilm Canada to turn the spotlight on five women directors from the Atlantic region.

 “We have so many talented women in Atlantic Canada working outside the mainstream.
 It’s exciting to see our directors given the chance to step up and show the rest of Canada what they have to offer,” says Kimberlee McTaggart, WIFT-AT chair.